SteamInputWiki/SteamInputWiki/chapter-2/02c01_ranking_a_games_mixed_input_support.md

     * Basic Rumble implementation with little added to the experience (+ 5 Points)
     * Bad Rumble implementation that begins to suck the player out of the experience or causes issues with Steam Input or other forms of Emulated Rumble (- 10 Points)

+### Keyboard & Mouse Support

+* Is Keyboard & Mouse support where it should be?
+Yes, this is still important with Mixed Input `(Subtract Points for each the following, the intended par is - 0 Points)`

+  * Does Mouse Input have any noticeable issues during gameplay even without Mixed Input? (- 25 Points)